Occupational Therapy Doctorate (OTD)

 Group of students learn from professor in clinical setting

-Learn How to Care for the Whole Person
+Care for the Whole Person

-Professor talking with student
+Professor engaging with a student

 Student working with child